bestcolour/Linear-Event-Manager/README.md

 Additional Notes:
 - Linear Events inherits from Monobehaviour hence it can also work in Prefabs.
 - There is a custom Attribute called "LinearDescription" written in the package which you could use to make LinearEvent referencing easier.
+- I've added a Clear GroupRectNodes Button incase any bugs which I have not foresee pertaining to groupnodes pop up.
+Press that button to save your nodes at the stake of your grouprectnodes (which are basically labels)

 Future Fixes (if i ever get myself to do it) :